 Many other people went there too; the redneck oil-riggers, private security operators who protected the oil-fields and high-status individuals.

-I was in the middle of an interesting coversation with an ex-officer of my own regiment when a man we didn’t know sat at the bar next to me and ordered a large whiskey.
+I was in the middle of an interesting conversation with an ex-officer of my own regiment (Royal Irish Rangers) when a man we didn’t know sat at the bar next to me and ordered a large whiskey.

 His Irish accent hit me straight away.
 He was dressed in old dirty clothes and wore a ‘Keffiyah’ around his head – a black and white chequered one, identical to the one I use myself.

-I said to him ‘Dominic, don’t you recognise me?”.
-He looked down at the floor and took a long slug of his whiskey before he replied.
+I said to him “Dominic, don’t you recognise me?”.
+He looked down at the floor and took a long slug of his whiskey before he replied in a tired voice.

 “I remember you now, the Assistant Factor at the Tulch Estate.
 You helped me when I was stony broke and as sick as a dog.
 In fact, you all helped me and I will never forget your kindness”.

 We went to eat together in the restaurant there as I judged he needed a good meal and it was on me.
 Then all my mates joined in too and we got a bigger table.

 Colonel Oliver, my old regimental brother in arms, the British Cultural Attache [who spoke fluent Kurdish Sorani by the way], an ex-British army Major in the private security business, and a Captain in the Peshmerga.